|

 Overview: The course material is designed

-to provide a working knowledge of the plastics industry.
-The bulk of your
+to provide a working knowledge of the plastics industry thru intelligent

-time in this workshop will be spent on the part design requirements imposed
+be spent on the part design requirements imposed on the designer by the

 Prerequisites: General knowledge of Pro/ENGINEER

+office.
 312.226.8339

 Topics:

-The process, injection molds, vacuum formed, tooling, processing factors,
+- The process, injection molds, vacuum formed, tooling, processing factors,

 Nominal Walls, Radii and draft angles, Ribs, Weldlines, stress, cooling